Laturas/Pinetree/README.md

 - **\[ADDED\]** Create shuffle feature and in-order playing
 - Maybe add speeding up/slowing down of audio?
 ### Optimization
-- Cache text-rendering results to reduce CPU usage
+- Cache search results into a separate vec to avoid having to linear search each redraw
-	- (Honestly that's the only real thing that would really benefit from being optimized, imo)
 ### Other
 - Create a user manual/documentation
 - Make a download page